syncfusion-content/xamarin-docs/Xamarin/SfPicker/datetimepicker.md

 /// <summary>

-/// Headers api is holds the column name for every column in date picker
+/// Headers API is holds the column name for every column in date picker

 /// </summary>